‘Suits’: 10 Things You Probably Didn’t Know About Meghan Markle's Show

 Halle Berry's Daughter Nahla Towers Over Her in Rare Photos

-Suits is unmistakably the show of the summer, with a whopping 3.14 billion minutes of streaming watch time during the week of June 26 to July 2, according to Nielsen.
+Suits is unmistakably the show of the summer.
+It's an astonishing fact, considering the show aired its final episode nearly four years ago.

-Fast forward to now, the Aaaron Korsh-created show has become one of the top 10 shows on Netflix and, according to The Hollywood Reporter, Suits now has an estimated 18 billion minutes of watch time on the streaming giant.
+The show, created by Aaron Korsh, premiered in June 2011 on USA Network and aired 134 episodes in nine seasons.
+The final episode aired in September 2019.
+Fast forward to now, Suits has become one of the top 10 shows on Netflix and, according to The Hollywood Reporter, Suits now has an estimated 18 billion minutes of watch time on the streaming giant.
 To put that in perspective -- Stranger Things enjoyed similar success in July 2022.
 And by the way, Nielsen's ratings only cover U.S. television viewing.
 It doesn't count content devoured on phones or tablets or even viewership in other countries.

 The series -- starring Gabriel Macht (Harvey Specter), Patrick J. Adams (Mike Ross), Meghan Markle (Rachel Zane), Sarah Rafferty (Donna Paulsen), Rick Hoffman (Louis Litt) and Gina Torres (Jessica Pearson) -- centers around Mike barreling his way into one of the most powerful corporate law firms in Manhattan, largely due to his photographic memory.
 Harvey hires him at Pearson Hardman (later Pearson, Specter, Litt), even though Mike doesn't possess a law degree, much less one from Harvard Law School, which is where Pearson Hardman only hires from (that rule is ultimately bent for Markle's character who ends up at Columbia).